A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Related work

-Depending on whether the class label is used, discretization methods can be divided into supervised, semi-supervised and unsupervised methods \cite{ramirez2016data}.
-Unsupervised methods include equal-width and equal-frequency discretization~\cite{tsai2019optimal}.
-Semi-supervised methods are comparatively less studied.
-One of the representative methods is MODL, which derives the discretization scheme by applying the Bayesian rule on both labeled and unlabeled data~\cite{bondu2010non}.
-Supervised methods can be further divided into wrapper-based methods~\cite{ramirez2016data,tahan2018emdid,zhou2021evolutionary} and filter-based methods~\cite{xun2021novel,peker2021application,cano2016laim,kurgan2004caim,tsai2008discretization}.
-The former optimizes the discretization scheme by utilizing the classification feedback~\cite{ramirez2016data,tahan2018emdid,zhou2021evolutionary}, while the latter optimizes some indirect target for data discretization, \eg, information entropy~\cite{xun2021novel,fayyad1993multi}, mutual information \cite{sharmin2019simultaneous} and interdependency~\cite{cano2016laim,kurgan2004caim,tsai2008discretization}.
+Depending on whether the class label is used, discretization methods can be divided into supervised, semi-supervised and unsupervised methods \cite{ramirez2015multivariate}.
+Equal-width and equal-frequency discretization are representative unsupervised methods~\cite{tsai2019optimal}.
+Minimal Optimized Description Length is a representative semi-supervised method, which applies the Bayesian rule on both labeled and unlabeled data for discretization~\cite{bondu2010non}.
+Supervised methods can be further divided into wrapper-based methods~\cite{ramirez2015multivariate,tahan2018emdid,tran2017new,zhou2021evolutionary,chen2021feature} and filter-based methods~\cite{xun2021novel,peker2021application,cano2016laim,kurgan2004caim,tsai2008discretization}.
+The former optimizes the discretization scheme by utilizing the classification feedback~\cite{ramirez2015multivariate,tahan2018emdid,zhou2021evolutionary,tran2017new,chen2021feature}, while the latter optimizes some indirect target for data discretization, \eg, information entropy~\cite{xun2021novel,fayyad1993multi}, mutual information \cite{sharmin2019simultaneous} and interdependency~\cite{cano2016laim,kurgan2004caim,tsai2008discretization}.

-Wrapper-based methods \cite{ramirez2015multivariate,tahan2018emdid,zhou2021evolutionary,tran2017new} often iteratively derive the optimal discretization scheme by using the classification results as the feedback signal.
-Among them, evolutionary algorithms are often utilized to select a set of cut points to discretize data by maximizing the classification accuracy and minimizing the number of intervals \cite{ramirez2015multivariate}.
-Recently, Tahan and Asadi developed an evolutionary multi-objective discretization to handle the imbalanced datasets \cite{tahan2018emdid}.
-To reduce the search space during discretization, Tran \emph{et al.} firstly initialize the discretization scheme by using the MDLP criterion and utilize barebones particle swarm optimization to fine-tune the derived scheme \cite{tran2017new}.
-In \cite{zhou2021evolutionary}, the particle swarm optimization strategy is used to explore the interaction between features to better discretize the data.
-To handle high-resolution satellite remote sensing, Chen \emph{et al.} developed a genetic algorithm based on the fuzzy rough set to effectively explore the data association \cite{chen2021feature}.
+Wrapper-based methods \cite{ramirez2015multivariate,tahan2018emdid,zhou2021evolutionary,tran2017new,chen2021feature} iteratively refine the discretization scheme by using the classification feedback.
+Evolutionary algorithms are often utilized to discretize data by maximizing the classification accuracy and minimizing the number of intervals \cite{ramirez2015multivariate}.
+Tahan and Asadi developed an evolutionary multi-objective discretization to handle the imbalanced datasets~\cite{tahan2018emdid}.
+Tran \emph{et al.} initialized the discretization scheme by using the MDLP criterion~\cite{fayyad1993multi} and utilized barebones particle swarm optimization to fine-tune the derived scheme \cite{tran2017new}.
+In \cite{zhou2021evolutionary}, the particle swarm optimization strategy is used to explore the interaction between features for better discretization.
+Chen \emph{et al.} developed a genetic algorithm based on the fuzzy rough set to effectively explore the data association \cite{chen2021feature}.